PaulScotti/paulscotti.github.io/_posts/2017-10-21-hacking-the-phd.md

 ## Step One: Web crawl the Literature
 I recently discovered and modified a web crawler built for google scholar.
 You feed it some key words and a year range and it spits out the most related papers it finds ordered by citation count.
 This allows one to sort through "hot" research topics that may be the a good stepping stone in deciding on a novel research question.

-As a first step, let's use the keyword "Cognitive Psychology" and limit the year range to papers published after 2010.
+As a first step, let's use the keyword "Cognitive Psychology" and limit the year range to papers published after 2010 (because of course papers would be more cited the more time they have been around, which is not the best indicator for a "hot" topic).

 <img src="https://puu.sh/y3B4b/29003c94d4.png">